Skip to content

 Hi [Name],

-If you are, I can send a shorter list based on what matters most right now instead of broader options.
+If you're still looking, I can send a shorter list based on what matters most right now.

 If your timing changed, no problem.
-A quick reply with where things stand is enough for me to adjust.
+Let me know where things stand.

 Best,